The following is a message from the president and founder of Sales Concepts, Don Sharp.

 Is forecasting a waste of time?
 Well, yes, if you do it for someone else without much thought.
 The adage applies: “Garbage in, garbage out.”
 However, if done conscientiously, monthly forecasting forces you to evaluate your accounts and opportunities and causes you to develop a strategy for each.
 Proactively forecasting will lead to additional business and keep business from falling through the cracks.
 So don’t forecast for someone else; forecast for yourself!
 Special note for managers.
 Encourage your team!
 When you ask your people for information, follow up with them and let them know how it helps.

 Your job as an account manager or salesperson is to manage your accounts.
-Therefore, complete your forecasting and call reports promptly, and win more business.
+Therefore, promptly complete your forecasting and call reports, and win more business.

 Do you want management to support you by providing help, analysis, demos, financial resources, etc.?
 Then you need to support your management.
 After crushing your quota, consistently providing accurate forecasts is the fastest way to get promoted.